FSC Social Impact

 • Open to individuals and teams.
 Ideas should be early-stage or experimental, aligned with Societal Readiness Levels (SRL 1–3).
 For team submissions, one individual must be designated as the primary applicant and submit on behalf of the team.

-• FSC current and past employees, board members, and anyone involved in running the Challenge are not eligible to participate.
+• FSC current and past employees, board members, judges, partners, and anyone directly involved in administering the Challenge, as well as their immediate family members, are not eligible to participate.

 • Residency: Open to Canadian citizens and permanent residents.